Hainan Free Trade Port: History

-On June 29, 2023, the second batch of construction projects for the Hainan Free Trade Port in 2023 officially broke ground.
+On 29 June 2023, the second batch of construction projects for the Hainan Free Trade Port in 2023 officially broke ground.
 A total of 180 projects were launched, with a total investment of 36.6 billion yuan.
-On December 1, 2023, the port’s first intercontinental cargo charter route to North America was inaugurated.
+On 1 December 2023, the port's first intercontinental cargo charter route to North America was inaugurated.

-On January 5, 2024, the inspection area for railway freight trains at Huairou South railway station—the first railway customs clearance project of the Hainan Free Trade Port, built by the China Railway 25th Bureau Group—was completed.
-On April 17, 2024, the port’s first direct container shipping route to the Middle East was launched, with its maiden voyage successfully completed on April 28, 2024.
-On May 6, 2024, the Administrative Measures for Multi-Functional Free Trade Accounts of the Hainan Free Trade Port came into effect.
-On December 6, 2024, construction began on Phase III of Macun Port, one of the port’s key infrastructure projects.
+On 5 January 2024, the inspection area for railway freight trains at Huairou South railway station—the first railway customs clearance project of the Hainan Free Trade Port, built by the China Railway 25th Bureau Group—was completed.
+On 17 April 2024, the port's first direct container shipping route to the Middle East was launched, with its maiden voyage successfully completed on 28 April 2024.
+On 6 May 2024, the Administrative Measures for Multi-Functional Free Trade Accounts of the Hainan Free Trade Port came into effect.
+On 6 December 2024, construction began on Phase III of Macun Port, one of the port's key infrastructure projects.

-In October 2025, the Fourth plenary session of the 20th Central Committee of the Chinese Communist Party adopted the proposals for the 15th Five-Year Plan, which explicitly called for the “high-standard development of the Hainan Free Trade Port.”
-In November 2025, General Secretary Xi Jinping visited Sanya, stating that “the strategic goal of building the Hainan Free Trade Port is to make it a vital gateway for China’s new era of opening to the outside world.”
-On December 18, 2025, the Hainan Free Trade Port is scheduled to implement island-wide customs closure, formally establishing Hainan Island as a special customs supervision zone.
+In October 2025, the fourth plenary session of the 20th Central Committee of the Chinese Communist Party adopted the proposals for the 15th Five-Year Plan, which explicitly called for the "high-standard development of the Hainan Free Trade Port."
+In November 2025, General Secretary Xi Jinping visited Sanya, stating that "the strategic goal of building the Hainan Free Trade Port is to make it a vital gateway for China's new era of opening to the outside world."
+On December 18, 2025, the Hainan Free Trade Port implemented island-wide customs closure, formally establishing Hainan Island as a special customs supervision zone.

 Politics

+Hainan Free Trade Port is not a port in the usual sense, as the entire Hainan Island is regarded as a special economic development area.
+In addition to reforms and self-governance in customs, investment, and taxation, the province is expected to have distinct arrangements in major policies, administrative management, and visa systems from those of mainland China.